-Do you or a family member have a disability?
-Will you be responsible for the care of an elderly adult in case of an emergency or disaster?
-Do you have small children that will need extra supplies and care in the event of a disaster?
-If the answer to any of these questions is "yes," then you should consider now what extra steps to take in your disaster plan.
+NASHVILLE, Tenn. -- Do you or a family member have a disability?
+Are you responsible for the care of a senior citizen?
+Do you have small children who require special attention and supplies?
+If the answer to any of these questions is “yes,” then you should consider now what extra steps are needed in your family’s disaster plan.

-- Make prior arrangements with your physician or check with your oxygen supplier about emergency plans for those on respirators or other electric-powered medical equipment.
-Be sure to have electrical back up for any medical equipment.
+- For those on respirators or other electric-powered medical equipment, make prior arrangements with your physician or check with your oxygen supplier about emergency plans, and be sure to have electrical back-up for any medical equipment.

-- Maintain a two week supply of medications, both prescription and non-prescription.
+- Maintain a two-week supply of both prescription and non-prescription medications.

 - Keep copies of your medical records.